isados/car-recognition-app/README.md

 ```

 ## Training (& Further Discussion)
-Read the notebook `train.ipynb` to train your own model that can be exported.
+Read the notebook `train.ipynb` to train your own model that can be exported, and to understand the whole project.

 #### For best viewing, load the notebooks on Google Colab, especially if you want to train well.